nowcommunity/nowdatabase/README.md

 :keyboard: [List of all commands](documentation/devops/commands.md) A comprehensive list of all of the most important commands

-:wrench: [Technical explanations](documentation/devops/technical_explanations.md) Explanations of how things work, and guides for some more rare tasks like updating database-schema

 :raised_hands: [Contributing & integration flow](documentation/contributing.md) Where to commit?
 Where are tests run?
 How is the code deployed?

-:memo: [Frontend](documentation/frontend/components/frontend.md) Explanation of the frontend logic and how to add views
+:memo: [Frontend](documentation/frontend/frontend.md) Explanation of the frontend logic and how to add views

 :mag_right: [Validators](frontend/src/shared/validators/) The [readme](frontend/src/shared/validators/README.md) explains how validators are written